Khairagarh

 Khairagarh is a city in Khairagarh-Chhuikhadan-Gandai district.
 Formerly, it was the part of Rajnandgaon district.

 History

 Khairagarh State was a feudatory state of the former Central Provinces of British India.
 Pandadah (8 kilometer from Khairagarh) is one of the most historical places in Chhattisgarh.
-The chief, who is descended From the old Nagvanshi Rajputs royal family, received the title of Raja, The King, as a hereditary distinction in 1898.
+The chief, who was descended From the old Nagvanshi Rajputs royal family, received the title of Raja, The King, as a hereditary distinction in 1898.
 The state included a fertile plain, yielding rice.

 Geography

 Khairagarh is located at 21.42°N 80.97°E. It has an average elevation of 307 metres (1007 feet).

 Climate

 This part of India has a hot summer between mid-April to mid-June.
 Besides these two months, the climate is generally pleasant.
 Khairagarh receives an average rainfall of around 900 millimeters per year.
-In winters, the minimum temperature falls to 7-9℃.
+In winters, the minimum temperature falls to 7-9 °C.

 One may enjoy monsoon, autumn, winter, and spring at one place.